 Cards

-Neumorphic design sets itself apart from neumorphic cards because they are not perceived as floating in contrast to material design.
-There is no shadow at the base of the card that would suggest it is set at a raised level, even when a user hovers over the card.
+Cards are the only things from which the neumorphic design is different.
+Neumorphic cards are not considered to be floating.
+No shadow at the base of the card suggests it is set at a raised level, even when a user hovers over the card.

 Input Fields